Duke Blue Devils men's basketball: Mike Krzyzewski (1980–2022)

-They would later meet Kentucky for another classic regional final game, but blow a 17-point second half lead in losing to the Wildcats.
-The Blue Devils would lose the 1994 title game to Arkansas and their "Forty Minutes of Hell" defense.
-The next two seasons would see them fall to just 31–31, though they made the 1996 tournament with an 18–12 record, 8–8 in conference play.
-They would also fall in the 1999 title game, this time to Jim Calhoun and the UConn Huskies.
+They later met Kentucky for another classic regional final game, but blow a 17-point second half lead in losing to the Wildcats.
+The Blue Devils lost the 1994 title game to Arkansas and their "Forty Minutes of Hell" defense.
+The next two seasons saw them fall to just 31–31, though they made the 1996 tournament with an 18–12 record, 8–8 in conference play.
+They also fell in the 1999 title game, this time to Jim Calhoun and the UConn Huskies.
 Duke defeated Arizona 82–72 to win its third NCAA Championship in 2001, becoming one of a handful of teams in NCAA Tournament history to defeat all of their tournament opponents by double digits.
 Krzyzewski was inducted into the Basketball Hall of Fame later that year.
 On April 5, 2010, Duke Men's Basketball won their fourth NCAA Championship by defeating Butler 61–59.
 On April 6, 2015, Duke's Men's Basketball won their fifth NCAA Championship by defeating Wisconsin 68–63.

-Coach K announced that the 2021–22 season would be his last coaching for Duke.
-Making it to the Final Four one last time, Duke fell just short of the championship game losing to the North Carolina Tar Heels 81–77 in the first ever meeting between the rivals in the NCAA Tournament.
+Coach K announced that the 2021–22 season would be his last one coaching for Duke.
+Making it to the Final Four one last time, Duke fell just short of the championship game, losing to the North Carolina Tar Heels 81–77 in the first ever meeting between the rivals in the NCAA Tournament.